Habatakurikei/monju/README.md

 For the general approach to brainstorming, see [Brainstorming - Wikipedia](https://en.wikipedia.org/wiki/Brainstorming).

 Both mindmap and class diagram are described in mermaid format.
-Output can be drawn by any mermaid-compatible tools mainly in JavaScript.
+Output can be drawn by any mermaid-compatible tools mainly in JavaScript, e.g. [Mermaid Live Editor](https://mermaid.live/).

+## KJ method (Affinity Diagram)

 In Japan, another popular ideation tool "KJ method" is often used as part of brainstorming.
 This method might be known as "affinity diagram" in English.